Roof Cleaning Done by the Specialists

 We all want to be able to trust the roof over our head.
 Yet, when they start to show signs of wear and tear, it’s no surprise that homeowners should begin to worry.
 Many may suspect that an old looking, unclean roof might be more prone to leaks that could start to spread damp and mold inside the home.
 However, in many cases, all your roof needs is a good clean from a professional pressure washing company.

 A thorough roof cleaning from services like Nashville Clean can ensure the functionality of your roof for longer.
-Of course, it also makes the roof look much more attracting, helping your home retain its curb appeal and even some of its value.
+Of course, it also makes the roof look much more attractive, helping your home retain its curb appeal and even some of its value.
 Here, we’re going to look at the roof cleaning services we offer, why you want to make use of them, and why your roof gets discolored in the first place.

 Growing stains and discoloration are a cause for concern for most homeowners, but the nature of it is simpler than you might think.
 Some homeowners fear that these stains are the first sign of mold or mildew, but most discoloration is caused by algae.
 Specifically, blue-green algae known as Gloeocapsa Magma.

-On highly-reflective "cool" roofs, these algae can decrease their effectiveness in the long-term if allowed to spread, making the home much more susceptible to heat.
+On highly-reflective "cool" roofs, these algae can decrease their photo-reflective effectiveness in the long-term if allowed to spread, making the home much more susceptible to heat.

 In other cases, black stains on the roof might be a sign that your roof has reached the end of its lifespan.
 If it’s not caused by algae, it might be because the asphalt shingles are starting to break down and the natural black color of asphalt is rising to the top.
 This is called asphalt bleed-through.
 A quick inspection from Nashville Clean will be able to determine whether or not those black streaks are algae induced, asphalt bleed-through or something else entirely.